By: Nikki Nitz, CPA, CMA – Simmons Northwest & Simmons Midwest

 Lack of Education

-You are a very intelligent person!
-You had to be in order to graduate from veterinary college.
-However, you may be very ignorant when it comes to successfully operating a business.
+You are a very intelligent person and had to be to graduate from veterinary college.
+However, you may be uninformed when it comes to successfully operating a business.
 Just because you are an excellent veterinarian does not automatically translate into you being an excellent veterinary hospital owner.

 You likely received very little, if any, business education while attending college.
-If you have not personally taken it upon yourself to get educated in business you are running your hospital by the seat of your pants.
+If you have not personally taken it upon yourself to become educated in business you are running your hospital by chance.
 This lack of education may be the root of your frustration with the ownership and management of your hospital.
-You don’t know what you are doing!
-You have never been taught!
+You don’t know what you are doing because you have never been taught!
 Therefore, you are not experiencing the results you thought you would as a practice owner.

 Lack of Delegation

-D you feel like your hospital is consuming your life?
-When you entered into ownership, you had dreams and visions of this grand life you would have.
-You would be rolling in the dough and have plenty of time to enjoy life with the people you love most.
-Now that dream seems impossible.
-It is not!
-There are plenty of veterinarians who own hospitals, or even multiple hospitals, and are living the life you dream of.
+Do you feel like your hospital is consuming your life?
+When you entered into ownership, you had dreams and visions of the life you would have.
+You would make plenty of money and have plenty of time to enjoy life with the people you love most.
+Now that dream seems impossible, but it is not.
+There are plenty of veterinarians who own hospitals, or even multiple hospitals, and who live your dream life.
 How are they doing it?
-They have learned to delegate.
-They have gained time in exchange for control.
+They have learned to delegate, gaining time in exchange for control.

+Suppose you are working full-time as a veterinarian seeing patients and have complete responsibility for managing the practice.
 You have a choice.
 You can keep doing everything yourself or hire people to help you.
-Some of these people will be employees and others will be hired from outside your hospital.
-If you are working full-time as a veterinarian seeing patients and also have full responsibility for the management of the practice, it is no wonder you don’t have any time for life outside of work!
+Some of these people will be employees, and others will be hired from outside your hospital.
+In that case, it is no wonder you don’t have any time for life outside of work.

-If you want to continue to be in complete control of the management of your veterinary practice then you simply have to cut back on your patient hours.
+If you want to continue to be in complete control of the management of your veterinary practice, then you simply have to cut back on your patient hours.
 It really is this simple.
 I caution you to really consider if this is the best use of your time, education, and passions.
-If you don’t have a passion for learning how to successfully operate a business, then I suggest you hire someone else to do it for you.
+If you don’t have a passion for learning how to operate a business successfully, I suggest you hire someone else to do it for you.
 This will allow you can spend your time being a doctor.

-How many hours a week are you devoting to practice management?
+How many hours a week are you devoted to practice management?
 How much do you earn per hour when you are practicing medicine?
 Do the math.
 Then there are the hours you would prefer to be spending with your loved ones or traveling or on hobbies.
 These hours are harder to quantify.
-Some of them are priceless!
+Some of them are priceless.
 How do you put a price on seeing your kid’s first home run or a date night with the person you fell in love with and married because they are the most important person in your life?
-You likely can’t afford NOT to hire a practice manager.
-Right now, you are trading your life for working hours and it is making you miserable!
+You likely can’t afford not to hire a practice manager.
+Right now, you are trading your life for working hours, and it is making you miserable!

-If you decide your passion is really taking care of the patients, then you need to delegate the management duties to someone else who has a passion for these duties.
-I want to stress TO SOMEONE WHO HAS A PASSION FOR THESE DUTIES.
-So often hospital owners place an employee, often a technician, into the practice manager role.
+If you decide your passion is really taking care of the patients, you need to delegate the management duties to someone else who has a passion for these duties.
+So often, hospital owners place an employee, often a technician, into the practice manager role.
 You feel you are giving this person a “promotion.”
-Well, if you don’t provide them with the proper management education and training you are not promoting them at all!
-You are setting them up for failure!
+If you don’t provide them with the proper management education and training, you are not promoting them and instead are setting them up for failure.
 Just as you have not received business education, neither have they.
-So how do you expect them to be successful at handling employee conflicts, inventory control, scheduling, payroll, financial management, and all of the other management responsibilities without the proper training?
+So how do you expect them to successfully handle employee conflicts, inventory control, scheduling, payroll, financial management, and all of the other management responsibilities without the proper training?
 Just because they have been an amazing technician for many years does not mean they will be an amazing hospital manager.
 They may share your passion for medicine over management.

 Log every hour of your day for a couple of your average weeks.
-It will be eye-opening!
-You will find you are wasting a lot of time on things that are not of value: television, social media, online videos, all the negativity delivered by the news media, are just a few things that come to mind.
+You will find you are wasting a lot of time on things that are not of value — television, social media, online videos, all the negativity delivered by the news media are just a few things that come to mind.
 What duties and responsibilities are you currently doing that would be better to delegate?
-Should you hire the neighborhood kid trying to earn a few dollars by mowing lawns so you free up those same hours to attend your kid’s soccer games?
+Should you hire the neighborhood kid trying to earn a few dollars by mowing lawns, so you free up those same hours to attend your kid’s soccer games?
 Should you hire a house cleaner so you can spend more time with your aging mother?
 The studies repeatedly show that people nearing death wish they had spent more time with people they love, not on their careers.
 Make informed choices on how you spend your time, both professionally and personally.